onohiroaki/miniDST/README.md

 The mini-DST can be written from the full detector simulation and reconstruction chain, from [SGV](https://inspirehep.net/literature/1091154) and from Delphes via the [delphes2lcio](https://github.com/iLCSoft/LCIO/tree/master/examples/cpp/delphes2lcio) tool.

 This page offers a short introduction and a collection of usage examples.
+Additional information can be found in the set of slides and recordings for the corresponding tutorial https://agenda.linearcollider.org/event/9264/ .

 You can download this package with
 ```
 git clone https://github.com/ILDAnaSoft/miniDST.git
 ```